grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 "Yes, the engines first if you please."
 Hemi squeezed past the crates and pulled a small notebook and pencil from an inside pocket of his tweed jacket.
 The engine was massive and took up the entire rear third of the boat.
 Now Hemi was genuinely impressed.
 "That's a lot of engine for such a small vessel."

-"Took the thing out of a fuckin' tractor that had been rusting broken down in a coffee field for years.
+"Took the thing out of a fuckin' tractor that had been broken down and rustin' in a coffee field for years.
 Had to build a gantry and borrow another tractor to haul it up the mountain to where I was building the _Gnat_ and get it installed.
 Direct-drive to the prop, so it's a genuine ship engine, not just a glorified generator to power an electric motor."

 The configuration was obvious to Hemi.
-The grease-covered steel drive shaft came straight from the back end of the diesel running along the center-line of the boat and passed out through the stern, like an egg on its side, pierced by a needle.
+The greasy steel drive shaft came straight from the back end of the diesel running along the center-line of the boat and passed out through the stern, like an egg on its side, pierced by a needle.

 "But you said it has batteries too, the boat can swim underwater?"

-"Ya, the direct-shaft--drive means I've gotta have a transmission of course, and I worked with a mechanical genius who lived on the coffee farm to build this fancy-ass transmission that lets me switch over to that electric motor to drive.
+"Sure, the direct-shaft drive means I've gotta have a transmission of course.
+I worked with a mechanical genius who lived on the coffee farm to build this fancy-ass transmission that lets me switch over to that electric motor to drive.
 It's a fuckin' hassle though, I try to avoid it, 'cept in emergencies.
 I have to leave the controls and come back here to the engines, switch out the diesel and manually engage the electric motor with these levers.
 And the electric motor is small -- it's slow; though fuckin' silent as a sunken graveyard."

 "It is the finest piece of mountain-top engineering I've ever seen on the sea," Hemi said honestly.